JoyfulReaper/TextEngineCPP/README.md

 TextEngine 0.0.1
 ================

 TextEngine is a game engine for easily creating interactive text adventure games.
+Think Zork!

-This project aims provide an easy to use and cross platform mechanism for creating text adventure games using Lua as the sripting language.
+This project aims to provide an easy to use and cross platform mechanism for creating text adventure games using Lua as the sripting language for things such as rooms, items and NPCs.
 TextEngine is not quite ready, but is nearing an initial alpha release.

 Please contact me if you would like to contribute: xvegan88x __AT_ gmail dOt com